FRIZZ

 Brief

-We didn’t repeat it.
-We responded to it.
+We didn’t echo it.
+We answered it.

 Project Team